Letchworth Village: Conditions and treatment

 Letchworth was described as an ideal center for the mentally challenged and praised by the state at first.
 Yet rumors such as the mistreatment of patients and horrific experimenting continued to circulate long after its closing.
 Former worker Dr. Little presented in an annual report in 1921 that there were three categories of "feeble-mindedness": the "moron" group, the "imbecile" group, and the "idiot" group.
 The last of these categories is the one that could not be trained, Dr. Little said, and so they should not be taken into Letchworth Village, because they were unable to "benefit the state" by doing the various jobs that were assigned to the male patients, included loading thousands of tons of coal into storage facilities, building roads, and farming acres of land.

 Many of the patients were young children.
 In 1921, the 13th Annual Report lists the number of patients admitted that year.
 Out of 506 people, 317 were between the ages of 5 and 16, and 11 were under the age of 5 years.
 Visitors observed that the children were malnourished and looked sick.
 The Letchworth staff claimed in the report that there was a scarcity of food, water, and other necessary supplies, but that was not the case.
 Children were often the subjects of testing and some of the cruelest neglect.
 Many of the children were able to comprehend learning but were not given the chance because they were thought of as "different."

 Patients were forced to dwell in cramped dormitories because the state would not complete the construction of more buildings.
 Barely ten years after being constructed, Letchworth's buildings were already overpopulated, 70 beds being crammed into the tiny dormitories.
 Nearly 1,200 patients were present during 1921.
 Overpopulation was one of the harshest conditions at Letchworth.

 By the 1950s, the Village was overflowing with 4,000 inhabitants.
 Quoting a spokesman for the State Office of Mental Retardation and Developmental Disabilities, Corcoran confirmed that families abandoned their relatives there.
 Families of patients seemed to be just as neglectful as caregivers of the facility.

-In the 1940s, Irving Haberman did a set a photographs which revealed the true nature of what was going on.
+In the 1940s, Irving Haberman did a set of photographs which revealed the true nature of what was going on.
 Until this point, the conditions of the facility weren't apparent to the public.
 Haberman's photos exposed the terrible conditions of the facilities as well as the dirty, unkempt patients.
 Naked residents huddled in sterile day rooms.
 The photos showed the patients to be highly neglected.
 These photos pushed the public to question the institution and demand answers.
 Haberman knew that these photos would bring attention to the Letchworth facility.